Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 I was also in despair, because even if we have gotten him out of prison, even if we spent our whole lives getting all of the others out of prison who have been treated unfairly, that wouldn't be changing the structures that are creating the unfairness.

-I say this, because nonviolent communication helps us to differentiate between objectives which are to undo the damage created by the systems, but to recognize how different that is than changing the systems, that create the problem.
+I say this, because Nonviolent Communication helps us to differentiate between objectives which are to undo the damage created by the systems, but to recognize how different that is than changing the systems, that create the problem.

 **Nonviolent communication helps us to get clear what our social change objective is**.